ome/omero-guide-fiji/docs/installation.rst

 -----------

 `Fiji <https://imagej.net/Fiji>`__ is a free open-source image processing package based on ImageJ.
-The following workflow should how to install the OMERO plugin for Fiji and ImageJ.
+The following workflow shows how to install the OMERO plugin for Fiji and ImageJ.

-The OMERO plugin does not have yet and update site.
+The OMERO plugin does not have an update site yet.

 Setup step-by-step
 ------------------